keerthiprakashr/mynotes/azure-fundamentals/AzureFundamentals.md

         a.
 What is Azure?
         b.
 IaaS, PaaS, SaaS, (and many more example Cluster as a service, Managed App as Service)
         c.
 Azure Datacenter and Regions
+        d.
+How to use Microsoft documentation of Azure?
     II.
 Availability Options
         a.
 Update Domain
         b.
 Fault Domain